 My imitation Fender Stratocaster only has five strings.
-The ‘high’ E snapped about five years ago and I haven’t bothered to replace it.
-It’s also out of tune.
+The “high” E snapped about five years ago and I haven’t bothered to replace it.
+It’s also spectacularly out of tune.

 I’ve had it since I was fifteen, which is now a scarily long time ago.

-We seriously had a song called Dorset Farmer
+• Dorset Farmer (Yes, we seriously had a song called Dorset Farmer)

-It’s the only one I can remember some of the lyrics to, so I’ll share the chorus with you now.
-It went:
+But my absolute favourite by far was a track called Car Sick.
+It’s the only one I can still remember some of the lyrics to, so I’ll share the chorus with you now:

 Car sick,